MARY McGRATH

-Mary trained originally as an Art Conservator at the Courtauld Institute, London University and at the Fogg Art Museum, Harvard University.
+Mary McGrath trained originally as an Art Conservator at the Courtauld Institute, London University and at the Fogg Art Museum, Harvard University.
 She has worked in England, France, Italy and the United States.
-In Ireland Mary has worked for the Irish Museum of Modern Art, The Hugh Lane Gallery and the National Gallery of Ireland and for many other institutional and private clients.
-She worked for two Summers as Consultant on a gilding project at the Getty Museum in Malibu.
-For many years Mary lectured to Art History Students in Trinity College Dublin on the history of Materials and Techniques of Painting.
-She was the Project Manager for the Francis Bacon Studio move from London to the Hugh Lane Gallery in Dublin.
+In Ireland she has worked for the Irish Museum of Modern Art, The Hugh Lane Gallery and the National Gallery of Ireland, the National Museum and for many other institutional and private clients.

-“In 2017 I joined the Leinster Print Studio and since then have exhibited prints at venues throughout Ireland and in Italy, Spain, Bulgaria, Canada and England.
+In 2017 she joined the Leinster Print Studio and since then has exhibited prints at venues throughout Ireland and in Italy, Spain, Bulgaria, Canada and England.
+She paints and draws portraits, animals and landscapes, and takes commissions for both in oils, charcoal and watercolours.

 Email: mary@marymcgrath.ie